WDesperadoK/Zookeeper/README.md

 # Zookeeper
-This is a Data Structure &amp; Algorithm Project focusing on MST, Branch and Bound, and TSP
+This is a Data Structure &amp; Algorithm Project focusing on MST, Branch and Bound Algorithm, and TSP Heuristics.

+## Calculate a Minimum Spanning Tree (MST) to find the subset of edges that represent the lowest edge weight cost to connect all vertices.

+## Research and implement the Cheapest Insertion algorithm to approximate a solution to the Travelling Salesperson Problem (TSP)

+## Calculate the weight of an optimal TSP solution, using a branch and bound algorithm.